Save on pet insurance for your pet

 No, you won’t receive cover for all of your dog’s veterinary expenses for a few reasons.

 First, the level of cover depends on the reimbursement rate you select — this is the percentage of eligible veterinary bills your policy will cover.
-Most insurers offer options ranging from 70% to 90%, but some also offer the option of 100% cover for eligible expenses.
+Most pet insurance companies offer options ranging from 70% to 90%, but some also offer the option of 100% cover for eligible expenses.
 (Note: some insurers will use the term “co-payment” rather than reimbursement.
 So if your policy covers 80% of vet bills, your co-payment amount would be 20%.)

 Second, you’ll need to select your policy’s deductible.
 This is the amount you’ll need to contribute to your pet’s treatment each year before the policy will start covering your dog’s medical bills.
 You can customize cover by choosing your deductible — options usually range from $0 to $1,000.

 Third, every pet insurance policy comes with a list of exclusions.
 These are the conditions and treatments that won’t be covered under any circumstances.
-Pet insurance usually won’t cover the following expenses (among others):
+Pet health insurance usually won’t cover the following expenses (among others):

 Routine care, such as vaccinations and flea/tick prevention (but cover for these expenses is often available as an extra-cost option)